GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 privacy in this instance by providing noisy conversion data about associations of topics with conversions.

-This approach makes sense when ad solution providers don't have much contextual data but have machine learning or robust data science and analysis capabilities.
+This approach makes sense when ad tech providers don't have much contextual data but have machine learning or robust data science and analysis capabilities.

 * **Contextual data + Attribution Reporting API**: Ad tech solutions can leverage contextual categorization of the pages where ads are shown, categorization of advertisers and products, and data from Attribution Reporting to uncover trends or patterns in the types of sites people favor when in-market to buy certain types of products and services.
 For example, this combination of data may lead to insights like learning that people who are on web pages about family activities are highly likely to be in-market to buy outdoor apparel too.

-These methods are just a few of the many ways ad tech solutions can creatively scale and customize audience segments without relying on cross-site user identifiers.
+These methods are just a few of the many ways ad tech providers can creatively scale and customize audience segments without relying on cross-site user identifiers.
 They could also integrate more signals like first party data and other combinations of privacy-preserving APIs for even greater results.
-Thus, ad tech solutions can differentiate themselves by taking different approaches to audience building, securing unique data, and developing superior machine learning capabilities.
+Thus, ad tech providers can differentiate themselves by taking different approaches to audience building, securing unique data, and developing superior machine learning capabilities.

 #### Remarketing

-Advertisers can re-engage users who have previously visited their website through remarketing, which currently involves placing a third-party cookie on a browser at the time of a website visit and then bidding to show ads to that browser when the cookie is observed on another website.
-Ad tech solutions can create different remarketing segments for a given website based on user activities taken throughout the website.
+Advertisers can re-engage users who have previously visited their website through remarketing.
+Currently, this involves placing a third-party cookie on a browser at the time of a website visit and then bidding to show ads to that browser when the cookie is observed on another website.
+Ad tech providers can create different remarketing segments for a given website based on user activities taken throughout the website.

-Without third-party cookies, ad tech solutions will be able to utilize the FLEDGE API to support remarketing use cases:
+Without third-party cookies, ad tech providers will be able to use the FLEDGE API to support remarketing use cases:

-* **FLEDGE API**: Ad tech solutions can create customized remarketing segments for a site by creating interest groups dependent on user activity.
-In prior use cases with FLEDGE, ad tech solutions were building very large audiences from multiple websites.
+* **FLEDGE API**: Ad tech providers can create customized remarketing segments for a site by creating interest groups dependent on user activity.
+In prior use cases with FLEDGE, ad tech providers were building very large audiences from multiple websites.
 In this use case, only one website is trying to re-engage a past visitor, and without the privacy protections built into FLEDGE, this use case might lead websites to single out individuals.
 While allowing effective audience remarketing, this API protects individual privacy by setting [k-anonymity](/docs/privacy-sandbox/glossary/#k-anonymity) thresholds to ensure a sufficient number of individuals are eligible to see the ad.

 Even without third-party cookies, the Privacy Sandbox enables advertisers to use their first-party data for remarketing at scale, across third-party